AndrewFromMelbourne/fb2png/README.md

-A program to read the Linux framebuffer and save it as a file.
+A program to read the Linux framebuffer and save it as a PNG file.